-- · Internationally and nationally in decision support (especially drug interaction checking) and in protocols and treatment guidelines - Internationally and nationally for interoperability of patient medication information such as in patient summaries and medication profiles, where patient information may only be available in using an abstract description (e.g. "patient reports they were taking oral captopril for 5 years") - Internationally for the provision of cross border care, where a particular formulation of a medicinal product from one jurisdiction may not be present in a second jurisdiction; the MPD (only) class can support finding alternatives - In pharmacovigilance, especially for description of concomitant medications where less information may be available (see also below in IDMP Compatibility) - In analysis and research - As a supporting attribute for other concepts elsewhere in SNOMED CT
+- Internationally and nationally in decision support (especially drug interaction checking) and in protocols and treatment guidelines - Internationally and nationally for interoperability of patient medication information such as in patient summaries and medication profiles, where patient information may only be available in using an abstract description (e.g. "patient reports they were taking oral captopril for 5 years") - Internationally for the provision of cross border care, where a particular formulation of a medicinal product from one jurisdiction may not be present in a second jurisdiction; the MPD (only) class can support finding alternatives - In pharmacovigilance, especially for description of concomitant medications where less information may be available (see also below in IDMP Compatibility) - In analysis and research - As a supporting attribute for other concepts elsewhere in SNOMED CT

-4.2.5.
-Availability of MPF (only) concepts in the international release
+Availability of MPF (only) concepts in the international edition

-This class forms part of the medicinal product content provided in the international release.
+This class forms part of the medicinal product content provided in the international edition.

 A concept at this level, despite using the universal restriction, does not directly correspond to any concept currently in the IDMP suite of standards.

-The Level 3 Pharmaceutical Product concept (PhPID_SUB_C3) uses an exact granular administrable dose form concept for a product which will have an intended site of administration (bearing in mind that the exact implementation of ISO 11616 is not yet known).
-The MPF uses a more abstract dose form grouping concept where the grouping is on the basis of the intended site of administration for manufactured dose form.
+The Level 3 Pharmaceutical Product concept (PhPID_SUB_C3) uses a granular administrable dose form concept for a product which will have an intended site of administration (bearing in mind that the exact implementation of ISO 11616 is not yet known).
+The MPF uses a more abstract dose form grouping concept where the grouping is on the basis of the intended site of administration for manufactured dose form (with some exceptions for oral antibiotic products that are supplied as powders/granules but dispensed to patients as solutions/suspensions).
 However, there should be little difference in the intended site of administration between a manufactured dose form and its administrable form for those dose forms that do not require transformation.
-For some groups of products, the MPF (only) concept has the potential to bring additional value to users beyond PhPID C3 because it is a larger grouping concept.
+For some groups of products, the MPF (only) concept has the potential to bring additional value to users beyond PhPID_SUB_C3 because it is a larger grouping concept.

-For example: the dose form intended site concept 385276004 | Ocular dose form (dose form) | covers 14 more granular pharmaceutical dose forms, of which two would undergo transformation to different administrable dose forms, but still with the ocular intended site.
-This means that the single MPF grouping concept will be relevant to a considerably larger group of actual products than the 12 potential PhPID C3 concepts for the same active ingredient substance(s) that might exist in IDMP.
+For example, the dose form intended site concept 385276004 |Ocular dose form (dose form)| covers 14 more granular pharmaceutical dose forms, of which two would undergo transformation to different administrable dose forms, but still with the ocular intended site.
+This means that the single MPF grouping concept will be relevant to a considerably larger group of actual products than the 12 potential PhPID_SUB_C3 concepts for the same active ingredient substance(s) that might exist in IDMP.